Vivance-Shyaka/Disastertracking_db_PLSQL_CapstonProject/README.md

 ## 💻 Setup & Configuration

 **1. Create and connect to your pluggable database**
+I created pluggable database called MON_27237_VIVANCE_DISASTERTS_DB and set it as container where i create use user and helps in connection.
 ```sql
 ALTER SESSION SET CONTAINER = MON_27237_VIVANCE_DISASTERTS_DB;

 ```

 **2. Create your project user**

 ```sql
 CREATE USER vivance IDENTIFIED BY vivance;
 GRANT CONNECT, RESOURCE, DBA TO vivance;